 The video below will prove helpful.

-- HIIT has been shown to increase calorie burn both during and after exercise due to its high-intensity nature, which can help with weight loss or weight management.
+- You can burn calories both during and after exercise due to its high-intensity nature, which can help with weight loss or weight management.

-- HIIT has been shown to increase the body’s metabolic rate, which can help burn more calories throughout the day.
+- HIIT is shown to increase the body’s metabolic rate, which can help burn more calories throughout the day.

 Extra Benefits of a Jumping and Running Intervals Workout

 Intervals are remarkably effective, yet fat-burning isn’t the only benefit of HIIT.
-There’s also:
+It’s also more enjoyable.

-Better muscle: There’s a reason that sprinters look lean, strong, and powerful – yet marathoners looks simply skinny.
+Better muscle – There’s a reason that sprinters look lean, strong, and powerful – yet marathoners look simply skinny.
 Intervals develop muscle!

 Sometimes I call this workout “Sprint Day,” but, really, it’s a series of speed and agility drills that strengthen and condition the entire body while – and I love this part – burning an astounding amount of calories.